B-Singularity/Kontrakt/README.md

 ---

-## SOTA Quality for Everyone.
-Automatically.

-You want State-of-the-Art (SOTA) quality?
-You got it.
+## You Don't Study Quantum Mechanics to Use a Smartphone.

+Do you need to study quantum mechanics to use a smartphone?
+Of course not!
+That would be ridiculous.
+You just use it.
+Kontrakt is exactly the same.

 With Kontrakt, you should not need 10 years of compiler, testing, and low-level performance experience to build a serious machine.
+You don't need to learn our internal compiler pipelines, cache strategies, or state-machine theories.

-You declare the explicit contract.
+You just fill the slots and explicitly declare the contract.
 Kontrakt does ALL the hard work:

 * **Need Validators?** Kontrakt generates them!
 * **Need Property-Based Tests & Fixtures?** Kontrakt generates them!
 * **Need State Machine Guards & Failure Attribution?** Kontrakt handles it!
-* **Need Low-Level Performance & Cache Optimization?** Kontrakt does it automatically!
+* **Need Low-Level Performance?** Kontrakt does it automatically!

 You don't study memory layouts or cache lines.
-You declare the meaning, and Kontrakt enforces the truth.
+You just declare what the machine must do, and Kontrakt delivers State-of-the-Art (SOTA) quality automatically.

+---

+## Contracts Live Forever.
+Backends Evolve.

+We completely separated the contract from the implementation.
+Total separation!

+Why is this huge?
+Because your contract never gets old.
+In five years, when new hardware and new SOTA optimizations arrive, you don't rewrite your system.
+Your contract stays exactly the same.
+Kontrakt simply generates a better, faster backend for that era.

+Your software evolves automatically without touching the meaning.
+Unbelievable future-proofing!
+A fantastic deal.

 ---